 Thank You Notes & Follow Up

 Never forget to send a thank you note after an interview!
 Depending on your situation, thank you cards may be a handwritten note or an email.
 The goal of the note is to express your appreciation for an interview, restate your interest in the position, and summarize your qualifications.
 Sending a thank you note leaves a good impression and can sometimes be the deciding factor as to who gets offered the position.

 For more help, read our handout on: Thank You Notes

 When preparing for an interview you also need to make sure you are ready to answer questions about salary.
 Many times you will not discuss salary until a job offer is given, but it is important to be prepared.

 To help you determine what a salary range might be, check out the following websites and videos:

-- NACE – Salary Calculator: Look up projected salary information for a career based in your location, major, and experience
+- NACE – Salary Calculator: Look up projected salary information based on your location, major, and experience

-- iSEEK – Salary Information: View statistics for average salaries by industry in Minnesota
+- CAREERwise – Salary Information: View statistics for average salaries by industry in Minnesota

 - Cost of Living Comparison: Considering a career outside of the Twin Cities?
 Do your research on how the cost of living in other U.S. cities compare and how that may influence your salary negotiation.

 - Pay Scale – Salary Negotiation Guide: Tips on how to negotiate your salary